mongodb-labs/mongoac-spec/README.md

 Manual `OBJECT` targets were investigated to verify generated headers as C. Rejected because `FILE_SET HEADERS` on `INTERFACE` targets already integrates with CMake's `CMAKE_VERIFY_INTERFACE_HEADER_SETS` option.
 Manual `OBJECT` targets would duplicate this functionality and require fragile `add_dependencies` logic for generated headers.

 <a id="rejected-downstream-bson-link"></a>
-#### Static embedding of libbson into the cdylib
+#### Static embedding of bson2 into the cdylib

-Rejected: statically embedding libbson into the shared library would create duplicate symbol instances in processes that also load libmongoc, violating the one-definition rule for `bson_t` internals.
+Rejected: statically embedding bson2 into the shared library would create duplicate symbol instances in processes that also load libmongoc, violating the one-definition rule for `bson_t` internals.

 ### Test Infrastructure